BlakvGhost/FbHack/README.md

 ```

-Unzip your file then host the project on a local server for your test, or host it on a shared hosting service or a VPS.
+Host the project on a local server for your test, or host it on a shared hosting service or a VPS.

 You can test and create your account [here](http://fb-hack.42web.io)